 Alfred Kastler was granted the Nobel Prize in Physics in 1966, 50 years ago, "for the discovery and development of optical methods for studying Hertzian resonances in atoms".
 Laboratoire Kastler Brossel and his members are organising a series of events this year in Paris to celebrate the scientist and the man (http://alfredkastler.fr/), including a one-day scientific symposium on Thursday, December 1st 2016.
 The objective of the symposium is to review fields of physics and applications that have emerged and flourished worldwide from Kastler's founding ideas.

 The Symposium will take place in the Jean Jaurès Conference Hall (243 seats).
 It will also be broadcast on the web.
-In any case we kindly ask you to pre-register.
+We kindly ask you to register.
 This way, we will be able to keep you informed on important facts about the symposium.
-Also, we will know whether you definitely plan attending in the Jean Jaurès Conference Hall, just consider attending, or if you anticipate watching on the web.
 There are no registration fees.
-To pre-register simply click on How to attend/Pre-registration on the left panel.
-You will be asked to log in to your CCSD (HAL) account if you have one, or to create such an account, prior to filling the pre-registration form.
+To register simply click on How to attend/Registration on the left panel.
+You will be asked to log in to your CCSD (HAL) account if you have one, or to create such an account, prior to filling the registration form.